Bar Italia: In popular culture

-In July 2011, British artist Ed Gray unveiled a painting of Bar Italia featuring patrons Rupert Everett and John Hurt.
-It now hangs in the cafe's window.
+In July 2011, British artist Ed Gray unveiled a painting of Bar Italia featuring patrons (and actors) Rupert Everett and John Hurt.
+It now hangs in the café's window.

-In 2016 Carl Randall painted the portrait of Movie Producer Jeremy Thomas standing in front of Bar Italia, as part of the artist's 'London Portraits' series, where he asked various cultural figures to choose a place in London for the backdrop of their portraits.
-In an interview Thomas explained he chose Bar Italia for this portrait "because I like being there, I go there regularly, I feel comfortable there....there's a bohemianism in this place and it's full of memories of mine since I was a lad".
-A print of the painting hangs on the cafe's wall.
+In 2015, Carl Randall painted the portrait of film poducer Jeremy Thomas standing in front of Bar Italia, as part of the artist's 'London Portraits' series, where he asked various cultural figures to choose a place in London for the backdrop of their portraits.
+In an interview, Thomas explained he chose Bar Italia for this portrait "because I like being there, I go there regularly, I feel comfortable there....there's a bohemianism in this place and it's full of memories of mine since I was a lad".
+A print of the painting hangs on the café's wall.

-Formed in 2019, the British alternative rock band Bar Italia named themselves after the café.
+Formed in 2019, the British alternative-rock band Bar Italia named itself after the café.

 Awards

 Bar Italia was awarded the 2010 London Lifestyle Award for London Coffee Shop of the Year.